-Rehearing of the FERC's May 14, 2019 order granting two of the three transmission rate incentives33 requested by UI in connection with its Pequonnock Substation Project34 remains pending.
-As previously reported, the FERC granted both the requested Abandoned Plant Incentive35 and the CWIP Incentive,36 but denied UI's request for an ROE Incentive Adder.37 In denying the ROE Incentive Adder request, the FERC agreed with State Parties38 and found that (i) the smart grid technology that UI plans to use for the Project was not sufficiently novel or innovative to satisfy the required showing under the FERC's 2012 Policy Statement and (ii) its "hardened resilient design" was a conventional design, and did not demonstrate risks and challenges not otherwise accounted for in UI's base ROE or addressed through risk-reducing incentives.39 The incentives granted were granted under Order 679.
-In response to the procedural arguments challenging Public Citizen's intervention, the FERC found that "good cause exists to grant Public Citizen's motion to
+Rehearing of the FERC's May 14, 2019 order granting two of the three transmission rate incentives36 requested by UI in connection with its Pequonnock Substation Project37 remains pending.
+As previously reported, the FERC granted both the requested Abandoned Plant Incentive38 and the CWIP Incentive,39 but denied UI's request for an ROE Incentive Adder.40 In denying the ROE Incentive Adder request, the FERC

-33 Pursuant to section 219 of the FPA, the FERC, in Order 679, set forth processes by which a public utility may seek incentive-based rate treatments to promote capital investment in certain transmission infrastructure.
+36 Pursuant to section 219 of the FPA, the FERC, in Order 679, set forth processes by which a public utility may seek incentive-based rate treatments to promote capital investment in certain transmission infrastructure.
 Incentive rate treatment is available to applicants that show that the facilities for which incentives are sought "either ensure reliability or reduce the cost of delivered power by reducing transmission congestion."
 There is a rebuttable presumption that the showing has been made if: (1) the transmission project results from a fair and open regional planning process that considers and evaluates the project for reliability and/or congestion and is found to be acceptable to the FERC; or (2) a project has received construction approval from an appropriate state commission or state siting authority.
 The FERC a project-specific demonstration of the nexus between the requested incentives and the risks and challenges of the project.
 In November 2012, the FERC issued the 2012 Policy Statement providing additional guidance regarding its evaluation of applications for transmission rate incentives under section 219 and Order 679.

-34 United Illuminating Co., 167 FERC ¶ 61,126 (May 14, 2019) ("UI Pequonnock Rate Incentive Order").
+37 United Illuminating Co., 167 FERC ¶ 61,126 (May 14, 2019) ("UI Pequonnock Rate Incentive Order").
 As previously reported, UI's Pequonnock Substation Project will replace the existing Pequonnock substation and will include (1) a new 115-kV/13.8-kV gas insulated substation; (2) the relocation and installation of five existing 115-kV overhead transmission lines including seventeen new galvanized steel monopole structures (ten single circuit, two double circuit, and five "walk down" 11 structures); and 3) the relocation and installation of two 115-kV underground high-pressure gas filled cables and one underground XLPE cable, each ranging in length from about 500 to 730 feet.
 The Pequonnock Substation Project is approximately a \$101.6 million electric transmission investment and is expected to be placed in service on or before Dec.
 1, 2022.

-35 100% recovery of prudently incurred costs in the event the Pequonnock Substation Project is abandoned, in whole or in part, for reasons outside of UI's reasonable control.
+38 100% recovery of prudently incurred costs in the event the Pequonnock Substation Project is abandoned, in whole or in part, for reasons outside of UI's reasonable control.

-36 Inclusion of 100% of Construction Work in Progress ("CWIP") in rate base.
+$^{^{\}rm 39}$ Inclusion of 100% of Construction Work in Progress in rate base .

-37 The ROE Incentive Adder would have been a 50 basis point return on common equity for increased risks and challenges prompted by UI's deployment of smart grid communications-enabled technology and construction and operation of a substation that includes a resilient design.
+The ROE Incentive Adder would have been a 50 basis point return on common equity for increased risks and challenges prompted by UI's deployment of smart grid communications-enabled technology and construction and operation of a substation that includes a resilient design.
 The FERC also declined to grant the ROE Incentive Adder under its section 205 authority (which it has previously held it can do under certain circumstances, such as to promote important public policy goals.
 See, e.g., Transource Wisconsin, LLC, 149 FERC ¶ 61,180, at PP 16, 19 (2014)), finding that UI had not demonstrated that the circumstances under which such action could be taken (e.g. to promote important public policy goals) were present in this case.